Julie Elise Landry

 To this day, when the people I trust most in the world tell me to close my eyes and hold out my hands, I feel intense anxiety and discomfort.
 Because I know they’re going to drop a lizard into my hands, even though I know they’re not--even though that’s never happened.

 In graduate school, I hosted large gatherings almost every weekend.
 My friends were dear, were loyal, were fun and passionate and overwhelmingly tolerant.
-And every weekend, I formulated my escape plan should someone decide to catch a gecko and test me.
+And every weekend, I formulated my escape plan for if someone decided to catch a gecko and test me.
 I rehearsed in my head as I’d fall asleep at night, prompting nightmares worse than my conscious imagination could supply.

 Because once any person knew about my phobia—and I took great pains to mask it when possible—that person had complete power and control over me (though I assume few ever considered my position in those specific terms).